diegoalmesp/trello-eureka/README.md

 You can delete or rename the other files.

-To know more about this seed project, jus read [this](https://github.com/facebook/create-react-app)
+To know more about this seed project, just read [this](https://github.com/facebook/create-react-app)

 ## Pre-requisites